 Copies of the Guidance For Candidates for these elections along with a Nomination Pack containing the relevant forms can be found below.
 These forms can also be downloaded and further information about the elections found at www.electoralcommission.org.uk.

-For anyone intending to stand at these elections, please note that completed nomination papers must be hand-delivered to North Norfolk District Council in Cromer by 4pm on Wednesday 3rd April (further details regarding the submission window for nomination papers will be included in the Notice of Election, which is due to be published by NNDC on 26th March).
+For anyone intending to stand at these elections, please note that completed nomination papers must be hand-delivered to North Norfolk District Council in Cromer by 4pm on Wednesday 3rd April (further details regarding the submission window for nomination papers are included in the Notice of Election, which was published on 26th March).

 To find out more about the parish elections, or about being a parish councillor, please visit www.nalc.gov.uk/elections, or come along to one of Hoveton Parish Council’s meetings to find out how your Parish Council works and what’s involved in being a parish councillor in Hoveton.